Latest Articles

 by

-Thematic research articles, literature review, and book reviews are the three types of original articles accepted by the journal.
+Thematic research articles, literature reviews, and book reviews are the three types of original articles accepted by the journal.
 Among the subjects addressed are design service and assessment, social innovation theory and practice, and design as a driving strategy for social and cultural construction.
-JDSSI aims to share innovative design ideas and solutions, explore issues such as sustainable design and consumer services and promote design for harmonious social development and multicultural exchange
+JDSSI aims to share innovative design ideas and solutions, explore issues such as sustainable design and consumer services, and promote design for harmonious social development and multicultural exchange

-See Instructions for authors for manuscript requirements.
+See Instructions for Authors for manuscript requirements.

 Call for Papers